AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 This article describes methods that allow users to draw annotations on AnyStock plots.

-Please note: when working with annotations, you can use methods of either the plot or the chart (see the {api:anychart.core.annotations.PlotController}PlotController{api} and {api:anychart.core.annotations.ChartController}ChartController{api} sections in our API).
+Please note: when working with annotations, you can use methods of either the plot or the chart (see the {api:anychart.core.annotations.PlotController}PlotController{api} and {api:anychart.core.annotations.ChartController}ChartController{api} sections in AnyChart API).
 Of course, if there is only one plot on your chart, there is no significant difference between these two options.

 ## Sample Application

-To make the integration process easier for you, we created a sample web application with open source, demonstrating how [AnyStock Stock Drawing Tools](Overview) can be implemented.
+To make the integration process easier, there is a sample web application with open source, demonstrating how [AnyStock Stock Drawing Tools](Overview) can be implemented.

 You can see the application live at [https://www.anychart.com/products/anystock/drawing_tools/](https://www.anychart.com/products/anystock/drawing_tools/).